andrewchernow/libpcl/README.md

 # OVERVIEW

 The Portable C Library (PCL) is a library of cross-platform C code.
+It is designed for use on Microsoft Windows, Mac OS X and Linux x86/x86_64 platforms.

 To view the documentation, please visit the [PCL Wiki](https://github.com/andrewchernow/libpcl/wiki).